wayfair-incubator/aux-eng-playbook/src/docs/goals/platforms.md

 featured: ../images/featured/goals.png
 ---

-In Auxilliary Engineering, we move out to consumer teams from a product team to solve problems and learn more about our products.
+In Auxiliary Engineering, we move out to consumer teams from a product team to solve problems and learn more about our products.
 The tools and products that an engineering support team puts out are that team's _platform_.
 Our goal in doing this is to enrich the platform, and the experience of those using it.

 A Python Platform team would provide tools that make Python simple to use and operate.
 A team focused on testing may maintain a continuous integration pipeline infrastructure, or testing frameworks.
 A Kubernetes-centric team may provide templates and automation to make interacting with Kubernetes simple for critical team operations and application development.